remla25-team12/operation/README.md

 ### Install and run

-1. Clone this repository and navigate into the root folder:
+1. Clone this repository and navigate into the root folder (if you haven't done so already):

    ```bash
    git clone https://github.com/remla25-team12/operation.git